rkique/stencil/README.md

 > How many lines of code do you think it will take to build the fully distributed, scalable version of your search engine?
 Add that number to the `"dloc"` portion of package.json, and justify your answer below.

 I am guessing it will take 2000 lines of code to write a distributed version of the search engine, and make the current implementation scalable.
 I anticipate writing a small amount of code to optimize parallel operations among the current components, a larger amount of code around the current components to allow them to be called in unison, and a similarly large amount of code to communicate status to one another.

+# M1: Serialization / Deserialization

+## Summary

+My implementation consists of a serialization and a deserialization funcion, and totals `150` lines of code.
+The basic implementation strategy is to break each type into a separate serialization and deserialization strategy, which often uses an internal string representation method.

+One major challenge faced was handling function object deserialization.
+The `toString` method simply describes the surface syntax, and requires careful handling to extract the function arguments and body.
+The function constructor was helpful for instantiating the reassembled function, yet understanding the correct pattern on the input was complicated.
+The intended implementation may have utilized a different serialization pattern.

+Another major challenge involved serializing array objects.
+The reference implementation utilized an ordered dict as the value of the serialized object.
+In order to reestablish individual elements of the array, `Array.from` was employed.
+In combination with a recursive call on `serializedDict`, this allowed the deserialization of individual elements in order.

+For subtypes of Object such as Error, I utilized the builtin method `getOwnPropertyNames` to stringify each property.
+The subsequent deserialization utilized `Object.assign` to reestablish the method fields.

+The fallback serialization and deserialization assumes the input is an object.

+## Correctness & Performance Characterization

+*Correctness*: I wrote `5` tests, which took between 0.1 to 10 milliseconds to execute within my development environment, and between 2-10 times as long on the EC2 instance.
+This included tests for simple strings, functions, nested objects, and the date / error subclasses.
+Different function types were tested to ensure the function serialization worked as intended.

+*Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
+The characteristics of my development machines are summarized in the `"dev"` portion of package.json.